Pfizer (PFE) Receives a Buy from Mizuho Securities

-Mizuho Securities analyst Vamil Divan reiterated a Buy rating on Pfizer (PFE) today and set a price target of $38.00.
-The company’s shares closed last Thursday at $35.60.
+In a report released today, Vamil Divan from Mizuho Securities maintained a Buy rating on Pfizer (PFE), with a price target of $38.00.
+The company’s shares closed last Monday at $36.77.

 According to TipRanks.com, Divan is a 1-star analyst with an average return of -0.7% and a 45.7% success rate.
 Divan covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Satsuma Pharmaceuticals, and Karuna Therapeutics.

-Currently, the analyst consensus on Pfizer is a Moderate Buy with an average price target of $41.86, a 17.6% upside from current levels.
-In a report issued on July 2, RBC Capital also maintained a Buy rating on the stock with a $43.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Pfizer with a $41.86 average price target, an 11.7% upside from current levels.
+In a report issued on July 8, Argus Research also maintained a Buy rating on the stock with a $55.00 price target.

 See today’s analyst top recommended stocks >>